The Big List: 25 Ways Reading Helps Your Children

 As children learn about history through biographies, historical fiction and story-based history books, such as A Child’s History of the World, they form a picture of what life was like at various times and places in history.
 They remember significant historical events because they’ve formed an emotional connection to characters who lived through them.
 They know more than just facts and dates; they understand why and how things happened as they did.

-6. Read-Alouds develop listening skills
+6. Read-alouds develop listening skills

 Hearing you read aloud helps children develop listening skills.
 When children hear stories, they get practice translating words into meaning.
 That helps them in so many ways, and is a vital part of reading comprehension when they read on their own.